 And on that note, a final thought- if you find your loved one making their way to Facebook to share their thoughts on their former spouse this is the one time you are allowed to ignore all the above advice, charge across the room and throw them aside to disengage their electronic device- trust me, they will thank you later on!

-Clarissa Rayward is a Divorce Lawyer & Mediator and the Owner of Brisbane Family Law Centre.
-Over the past 14 years, Clarissa has worked with over 2000 families during separation and divorce.
-She specialises in assisting her clients to experience a dignified divorce- staying away from the Court process and finding sustainable agreements for the future.
+Hi!
+My name is Clarissa Rayward and I am a Collaborative Divorce Lawyer & Mediator and the Owner of Brisbane Family Law Centre.
+Over the past 16 years, I have worked with over 2000 families during separation and divorce.
+I specialise in assisting my clients to experience a dignified divorce- staying away from the Court process and finding sustainable agreements for the future.

-If you or someone you know needs assistance during divorce you can organise a complimentary 15 minute phone appointment with Clarissa or one of her team here.
+If you or someone you know needs assistance during divorce you can organise a complimentary 15 minute phone appointment with me or one of her team here.